 Then the twist happens and…

 However, the world-building is remarkably effective, and the script sprinkles in one fascinating sci-fi idea after another on the periphery.
 For example, I absolutely loved the concept and visuals of an anonymous psychiatrist appearing to her patients as a holographic wolf!
-It’s enough to make Orbiter 9 a film set in a compelling universe I wanted to know more about even though the characters and overall storyline left me feeling cold.
+It’s enough to make Orbiter 9 a film set in a compelling universe I wanted to know more about even though the overall storyline left me feeling cold.

 THE BOTTOM LINE